SavidyaSathyani/personal_data_app/README.md

 $ npm test
 ```

-Now you can access the website using : http://localhost:3000/
+Now you can access the website using : http://localhost:{{port}}/

 License
 ----
+MIT

 **Free Software**